-I moved from the wilds of Atikameg, Alberta and Chatham, Ontario to New York City in 1959 (My husband wanted to be an off-off Broadway actor) This was at the very end of the Joe McCarthy Communist witch hunt days.
+I moved from the wilds of Atikameg, Alberta to New York City in 1959 (My husband wanted to be an off-off Broadway actor).
+This was at the very end of the Joe McCarthy Communist witch hunt days.

 We had a dog and a cat.
-The dog was called Ladybird, after President Johnson's wife.
-She was a lovely female boxer and she was very fond of her grub.
-We also had a cat called Bitsy, a grey tabby.
-If we left Bitsy's food on the floor the dog would eat it, so we put her food on the counter top covering the tub.
+The dog was called Ladybird, after then President Johnsons wife.
+Ladybird was a lovely female boxer and she was very fond of her food.
+We also had a cat, called Bitsy, a grey tabby.
+If we left Bitsys food on the floor the dog would eat it, so we put her food on the counter top covering the tub.
 Bitsy would jump up there to eat her food and all was exceeding well.
 Her dish was placed on a little plastic tray to keep it separate from our own food preparations.

 The pipes in the building were suffering from hardening of the arteries due to calcium and mineral deposit buildup, particularly in the hot water pipe that led to the tub.
 When you started to run a tub only a trickle got through and it took almost an hour to fill the tub.

 One time I had the tub top off.
-The bathtub was filling and had almost reached its capacity when Bitsy decided she wanted some food without checking, as she usually did, to see whether the counter top was on or off.
-She made a vast leap intended to land her directly in front of her food and saw beneath her, oh horrors, a tub full of very hot water!
+The bathtub was filling and had almost reached its capacity when Bitsy decided she wanted some food, without checking as she usually did, to see whether the counter top was on or off.
+She made a vast leap intended to land her directly in front of her food and saw beneath her, oh horrors, a bathtub full of very hot water!

-You've seen those cartoons where the animals, finding themselves over a chasm, develop the ability to walk on air, until they discover that there is nothing beneath them to offer support.
+You have seen those cartoons where animals, on the edge of a chasm, develop the ability to walk on air, until they discover that there is nothing beneath them to offer support.
 Then gravity takes hold and down they go.

-Well, Bitsy had that 'magic moment' when she was in mid air then almost descended into the hot water.
+Well, Bitsy had that magical cartoon moment when she was in mid air.
 She magically froze in mid air then did a kind of flip motion with her backbone.
-I don't know how she did it but, miraculously, she 'walked on air'.
-Nothing got wet but her tail.
+I dont know how she did it but, miraculously, she walked on air.
+Nothing got wet but the tip of her tail.